List of golf courses in Norway: History

 Norway's first golf course was started at Bogstad in Oslo in 1924.
 After that, Borregaard in Sarpsborg followed.
 When the Norwegian Golf Federation was established in 1948, there were four golf courses in Norway: Oslo, Borregaard, Høsbjør (near Hamar) and Bergen.

 In the 1950s there were 3 new courses, the 1960s brought only one new one, which was again private, before four new courses came in the 1970s.
 From 1985 to 1990, the number of courses more than doubled, and in this 5-year period there were added 25 new 9- and 18-hole courses.

 From 1995 to 2008 the number of golf courses increased steadily from 40 to 170.

 In 2009, there were 169 golf courses in Norway.
-In the years following the financial crisis of 2008, a discussion emerged about whether there was an over-establishment of golf courses in certain areas, and whether some of these were sustainable and were based on a sporting focus or financial interests.
+In the years following the 2008 financial crisis, a discussion emerged about whether there was an over-establishment of golf courses in certain areas, and whether some of these were sustainable and were based on a sporting focus or financial interests.
 In 2020, it was reported that several clubs were struggling financially as a result of the financial crisis, and the use of so-called letterbox clubs was highlighted as a possible explanation.
 The financial crisis has also been credited with the emergence of football golf, and some golf courses were converted to this.